top of page

 Don't get tied to a legally binding boundary assessment that you don't agree with.

-It's something that we are asked to do quite regularly, and we've always pointed out the risks of owners using a "shared surveyor" for a Boundary assessment and giving an opinion, which could be binding on the parties.
-Of course, we see the attraction: less argument, a quicker process, sharing costs... but what if it is not an answer that you expect or you do not like the answer?
+It's something that we are asked to do quite regularly.
+We've always pointed out the risks of owners using a "shared surveyor" for a boundary assessment.
+This can lead to a binding opinion that may not align with your views.
+Of course, we see the attraction: less argument, a quicker process, and shared costs.
+But what if the outcome isn't what you expect?
+What if you don't like the answer?

 In the recent legal case of Crea v Camp [2025] EWHC 2638 (KB), heard at the Court of Appeal, our guidance and warnings have really been endorsed.
-The courts found that parties will be bound by the opinion of the Surveyor when it goes 'against' your view, and you still think their opinion is wrong, even if the Surveyor themselves might have had some doubt in how they reached their opinion.
+The courts found that parties will be bound by the opinion of the surveyor, even if it goes against your view.
+Imagine believing their opinion is wrong, yet still being bound by it.
+This can happen even if the surveyor themselves had doubts about their conclusion.

-In effect, the outcome was not about whether the opinion on the boundary was right or wrong; it was about whether the parties entered into a contract to be bound to that decision regardless of the 'correctness' of the outcome.
+In effect, the outcome wasn't about whether the boundary opinion was right or wrong.
+It was about whether the parties entered into a contract to be bound to that decision, regardless of its correctness.

-This post is not about the legalities of sharing a Joint Surveyor; there are very good solicitors who can explain that.
-However, from a Boundary Surveyor's perspective and as an Expert Witness in Boundaries, you could end up going down a one-way path with no turn-offs, and at the end of the path a binding decision that you really do not want... and you could be bound by an assessment that you did not expect to be binding.
+This post isn't about the legalities of sharing a Joint Surveyor; there are very good solicitors who can explain that.
+However, from a boundary surveyor's perspective and as an expert witness in boundaries, you could end up going down a one-way path with no turn-offs.
+At the end of that path you might face a binding decision that you really do not want.
+You could find yourself bound by an assessment that you did not expect to be binding.

-So, if you do not have the legal advice and support to instruct a Joint Surveyor for a Boundary assessment, then make sure you understand what it means to be going down that path.
-Ask yourself, if you instructed a Joint Surveyor for a Boundary assessment, did you expect that to be binding.
+So, if you do not have the legal advice and support to instruct a Joint Surveyor for a boundary assessment, make sure you understand what it means to go down that path.
+Ask yourself: if you instructed a Joint Surveyor for a boundary assessment, did you expect that to be binding?

-Contact us today, let us know what stage you are at in any boundary dispute, and we can explain what we can offer to assist: initial boundary appraisal, mediation, expert witness reports, or if and when the circumstances really are right for it - a joint instruction boundary report.
+Contact us today!
+Let us know what stage you are at in any boundary dispute.
+We can explain what we offer to assist: initial boundary appraisal, mediation, expert witness reports, or if and when the circumstances really are right for it—a joint instruction boundary report.

 Comments